guotaowang/TIP_LSTI/README.md

 -----------------------------------------------------------------------------------------------------------------------
 # Downloads:
-Results on Davis, DS, SegTrack and UCF datasets from
+All results on Davis, DS, SegTrack, UCF, Visal, FBMS, UVSD and MCL datasets of our method are availabled from
 baidu cloud: https://pan.baidu.com/s/10_fUPP78_MTioH_TDagWgQ, extraction: razp.

 # Notice:
 a.
-Because we have changed the original code of Faster RCNN and Faste RCNN, please replace the relevant files for run.
+Because we have changed the original code of Faste RCNN and Faster RCNN, please replace the relevant files for running.
 b.
 If you make changes to the accelerated code (CUDA), please recompile the file of CUDA/*.cu .

 -------------------------------------------------------------------------------------------------------------------------